QuincyChengAtWork/DAP-OpenShift-Lab-2020/03-seed_fetcher.md

 # Lab 3: Follower Deployment with Seed-Fetcher

-## Clean-up
-## Load Policy
-Initialize CA
-Enable authenicator
-Create role
-Load variables
-Push images
-Add Master certificate
-Deploy followers

-We can deployment follower with seed-fetcher which automatically authenticate and retrieve seed on Pod start up.
-This allow self-healing and auto scaling of follower pods.
+Neext, we will deploy followers with seed-fetcher, which automatically authenticate and retrieve seed on Pod start up.
+This allow self-healing and auto scaling of follower pods [ref](https://docs.cyberark.com/Product-Doc/OnlineHelp/AAM-DAP/Latest/en/Content/Integrations/ConjurDeployFollowers.htm).
+We will also enable k8s/openshift authenicator to support the following labs.  [ref](https://docs.cyberark.com/Product-Doc/OnlineHelp/AAM-DAP/Latest/en/Content/Integrations/Kubernetes_deployApplicationCluster.htm)

 ## Clean up
-First, let's remove deployment from Lab 2
+First, let's remove deployment from Lab 2.
+We will be using the terminal on `DAP-MASTER` in lab 2.
 ```
 oc delete deploymentconfig follower
 oc delete svc follower